jfrog/build-info-go/README.md

 })
 // By default, your project will be built with the 'yarn install' command.
 If you want, you can set another command. yarnModule.SetArgs([]string{"install", "--json"})
-// Calculate the dependencies used by this module, and store them in the module struct. err = yarnModule.Build()
+// Build the project, calculate the dependencies used by it and store them in the module struct. err = yarnModule.Build()

 // You can also add artifacts to that module: